-As of February 28, 2021, foreclosure actions have been paused for 41 Program Loans with an aggregate principal amount of approximately 0.14% of the aggregate principal amount of Program Loans held under the 2013 General Resolution.
+As of June 30, 2021, foreclosure actions have been paused for 35 Program Loans with an aggregate principal amount of approximately 0.26% of the aggregate principal amount of Program Loans held under the 2013 General Resolution.
 THDA expects to receive and approve additional forbearance requests during the Pandemic.

 FHFA announced on April 21, 2020 that servicers of Fannie Mae and Freddie Mac Program Securities would have a limited four month obligation to advance scheduled monthly principal and interest payments for single-family mortgage loans backing Fannie Mae and Freddie Mac Program Securities; once a servicer has advanced four months of missed payments on a loan, it will have no further obligation to advance scheduled payments.
 Loans backing any such Program Securities which are granted forbearance pursuant to the CARES Act will remain part of the related Program Security during any forbearance term.
-THDA, d/b/a Volunteer Mortgage Loan Servicing, services Fannie Mae and Freddie Mac Program Securities program.
+THDA, d/b/a Volunteer Mortgage Loan Servicing, services Fannie Mae and Freddie Mac Program Securities as part of its secondary market mortgage-backed securities program.

 By Executive Order 15, dated March 19, 2020, the Governor of Tennessee first declared a State emergency with respect to the Pandemic.
-Various subsequent Executive Orders have been issued amending Executive Order 15 and additional Executive Orders have since been issued by the Governor related to the Pandemic covering sheltering in place; closure of schools; closure of restaurants, bars, other public accommodations and non-essential businesses; and other actions.
-Each such executive order, including the duration thereof, may be extended or modified as conditions warrant.
+Various subsequent Executive Orders have been issued amending Executive Order 15 and additional Executive Orders have since been issued by the Governor, each directing various protective measures in response to the Pandemic.
 As of the date of this Official Statement, THDA's offices are closed to the public.
 THDA's business is being conducted primarily over the telephone and via the internet.